12 Difficulties Every Freelancer Faces and Tips To Overcome These Problems

 Getting low benefits is the nature of freelancing work.
 Even if it's not appreciated enough, that doesn't make it any less compared to what a job can offer.

-Comparing freelancing work to a multi staff corporate makes no sense.
+Comparing freelancing work to a multi-staff corporation makes no sense.
 They have their own problems they can deal with.
 The benefits are nothing compared to what you can achieve in working as a lone freelancer.
-You can always make a team of freelancers if you ever feel the need of it.
-That can ease the work load for you and makes time availability easier.
+You can always make a team of freelancers if you ever feel the need for it.
+That can ease the workload for you and make time availability easier.

-Whether you work as a local freelancer or an online one, always make proper list of your expertise, learn skills and make portfolio before entering this field.
+Whether you work as a local freelancer or an online one, always make a proper list of your expertise, learn skills, and make a portfolio before entering this field.
 Once you make it big, you won't get much time to work on any of these.
-Working on your communication skills in free time is going to benefit you in a long run, never underestimate it.
+Working on your communication skills in your free time is going to benefit you in the long run, never underestimate it.

-One thing a freelancer benefits the more from this field is self discipline.
+One thing a freelancer benefits the more from this field is self-discipline.
 Being a freelancer comes with ups and downs but that's how life works.
-Difficulties is in every field you can think of.
-Following the above tips may not work for all but you can always looks for what works best for you.
-Freelancers doesn't seek appreciation and validations, and that same formula applies to all the self employed bosses of their own.
-What important is you getting work, you doing your work and you fulfilling your dreams.
-In the end it's all about you.
+Difficulties are in every field you can think of.
+Following the above tips may not work for all but you can always look for what works best for you.
+Freelancers don't seek appreciation and validation, and that same formula applies to all self-employed bosses of their own.
+What is important is you get work, you doing your work and you fulfilling your dreams.
+In the end, it's all about you.